internetslave/internetslave/README.md

 ## Future Improvements
+<ins> Rewrite with React:</ins>\
+The current home page's toggle button causes different navigation buttons to populate the flexbox columns depending on the header clicked (it dynamically changes the content without refreshing the page).
+I wrote it using vanilla Javascript which made it extremely complicated.
+In the future, I should use React as it was initially created to solve the challenges associated with SPAs(Single Page Applications).

+ <ins> Create an interactive timeline that displays my coding journey so far: </ins>\
+ It would link to every previous coding project and provide reflections on it (date completed) etc.

 <ins>Create a dedicated Blog section: </ins>\
 I’ve done a lot of writing, and plan to do more in the future.
 Transforming part of the website into a full fledge blog is better than just stuffing a bunch of text in flexboxes - this approach isn't visually appealing for long form text content.

-<ins> Use React:</ins>\
-The current home page's toggle button causes different navigation buttons to populate the flexbox columns depending on the header clicked (it dynamically changes the content without refreshing the page).
-I wrote it using vanilla Javascript which made it extremely complicated.
-In the future, I should use React as it was initially created to solve the challenges associated with SPAs(Single Page Applications).

- <ins> Create an interactive timeline that displays my coding journey so far: </ins>
- * links to every previous coding project and provides reflections on it